Pedromaia26/LAPR2-ISEP/docs/SprintD/US16_OverviewAllTests/US16_OverviewAllTests.md

 ### 1.1.
 User Story Description

-As a medical lab technician, I want to record the samples collected in the scope of a given test
+US16: As a laboratory coordinator, I want to have an overview of all the tests performed by Many Labs and analyse the overall performance of the company (for instance, check the sub-intervals in which there were more samples waiting for the result).
+To facilitate overall analysis, the application should also display statistics and graphs.

 ### 1.2.
 Customer Specifications and Clarifications